 As discussed under the Vibration Damping topic, managing vibration in ArduPilot autopilot installations is extremely important in order to yield predictable control of an aircraft.
 Typically installations utilize mechanical vibration damping for the autopilot, internally or externally, in order to remove the worst of the vibration.
 However, mechanical damping can only go so far and software filtering must be used to remove further noise.

 To the autopilot, vibration noise looks like any other disturbance (e.g. wind, turbulence, control link slop, etc.) that the autopilot must compensate for in order to control the aircraft.
 This prevents optimum tuning of the attitude control loops and decreased performance.

-For multicopters, virtually all vibrations originate from the motor’s rotational frequency.
+For multicopters and QuadPlanes, virtually all vibrations originate from the motor’s rotational frequency.
 For helicopters and planes, the vibrations are linked to the main rotor/prop speed.

-ArduPilot has support for two different types of notch filters - a single static notch filter that can be set at a fixed frequency and a dynamic harmonic notch filter that can be linked to the motor rotational frequency for multicopter motors or the rotor speed for helicopters and provides notches at the primary frequency and its harmonics.
+ArduPilot has support for two notch filters whose filter frequency can be linked to the motor rotational frequency for motors, or the rotor speed for helicopters, and provides notches at a primary frequency and its harmonics.

 Key to the dynamic notch filter operation is control of its center frequency.
 There are five methods that can be used for doing this: